GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 **Perimeter of riparian buffer (km):** The total perimeter (km) of the riparian buffer features.

-**Perimeter of vegetation features (km):** The total perimeter (km) of the vegetation features.
+**Perimeter of vegetation features (km):** The total perimeter in kilometres (km) of the vegetation features.

 **Perimeter of not-vegetation features (km):** The total perimeter of not-vegetation features.

 **Vegetation Connectivity:** The quotient of the number of riparian buffer features divided by the number of vegetation features. `connectivity = Number of riparian buffer features / Number of vegetation features`.
-If there are an equal number of vegetation features as there are riparian buffer features then there are is no fragmentation of the riparian buffer and the result would be `1`.
+If there are an equal number of vegetation features as there are riparian buffer features then there is no fragmentation of the riparian buffer and the result would be `1`.
 As the number of vegetation features increases, the level of connectivity decreases, lowering the connectivity value towards `0`.

-**Vegetation Compactness:** An attempt to quantify the the compactness of the riparian vegetation features.
+**Vegetation Compactness:** An attempt to quantify the compactness of the riparian vegetation features.
 The long name of this could be 'normalized isoperimetric ratio'.
 The [Isoperimetric Ratio](https://en.wikipedia.org/wiki/Isoperimetric_ratio) is the perimeter squared / area.
 The minimum isoperimetric ratio is for a circle and it yields a compactness result of 4π.
 If we get the isoperimetric ratio of the vegetation features and the isoperimetric ratio of the buffer features then we can normalize the isoperimetric ratio of the vegetation features to that of the buffer features.
 Values closer to 1 indicate the vegetation compactness is closer to the reference compactness (i.e. full compactness).
-Values closer to zero indicates an increase in the vegetation shape complexity, relative to the reference (i.e. the riparian buffer).
+Values closer to zero indicate an increase in the vegetation shape complexity, relative to the reference (i.e. the riparian buffer).
 In python it looks like this:

 ```
 # Reference compactness i.e. riparian buffer compactness